-Klaude and Mable Kendrick Scholarship: This scholarship was made possible by Klaude and Mable Kendrick.
-SAGU honors the memory of its former president, Klaude Kendrick, for his leadership and love for the University.
+Klaude and Mable Kendrick Scholarship: This scholarship is made possible by Klaude and Mable Kendrick.
+Nelson University honors the memory of its former president, Klaude Kendrick, for his leadership and love for the University.

-L.W.
-Diesman and Dorothy Rook Scholarship: This scholarship is in loving memory of Mr. Diesman and his sister, Dorothy Rook.
+L. W. Diesman and Dorothy Rook Scholarship: This scholarship is in loving memory of Mr. Diesman and his sister, Dorothy Rook.